Revegetation

 Synoum glandulosum

-The knots have almost disappeared now, plenty of leaves and a little over 1.5 metres tall, the other one on better soil is about 3 or 4 metres tall.
+The knots have disappeared now, in this photo they only show up as wobbles in the stem, it has plenty of leaves and is now a little over 3 metres tall, another one on better soil got to about 3 or 4 metres tall before being massacred by stem boring grubs, then it grew back again, about 5 metres tall now.

 Emmenosperma alphitonioides